-If you’re a night owl who staggers into the office late every morning, there’s nothing more irritating than the early bird who waltzes into the office bragging about hitting the gym at 6 am.
+If you’re the night owl staggering into the office late each morning, there’s nothing more irritating than the early bird who brags about their 6 am workout.
 As you shake your head, you may wonder if you, too, could ever get up at the crack of dawn.
 Surely not, you tell yourself.
 But what if…..?

 It’s true that people are born with a certain “chronotype”, or circadian rhythm, that determines the timing of their natural awake/sleep cycle.
 However, this cycle isn’t set in stone.
 Even the most dedicated night owls can adopt early bird habits with enough time and effort.